alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

 In Postgres it is possible to add one or many row security policies to a table.

 A policy is a rule that will apply to all rows involved in a given operation (e.g. SELECT, INSERT, UPDATE, DELETE).
 Policies must be also enabled on the table before they start taking effect.
 Table owners are normally excluded from the policies, but it's possible to include them with an option to enforce the policy.
+However, database superusers and users with the option `BYPASSRLS` will always bypass row security, so these users cannot be used here.

 A policy definition can look like this: